How do I set up my harvester to manage stubble

 While the effect of this system on herbicide-resistant weeds has not yet been rigorously evaluated, grower experience indicates it is an effective way to manage stubble and reduce the weed seedbank.

-To manage herbicide-resistant weeds the Integrated Harrington Seed Destructor (iHSD) and other weed seed impact mills provide an alternative solution to narrow windrow burning.
-The iHSD is a machine that grinds the chaff and weed seeds coming through the harvester.
+To manage herbicide-resistant weeds, weed seed destructor technology and other weed seed impact mills provide an alternative solution to narrow windrow burning.
+A weed seed destructor is a machine that grinds the chaff and weed seeds coming through the harvester.
 This enables one pass weed seed processing to eliminate all weed seeds that are picked up with the crop.

 Farming Systems Groups